'Employers definitely should not be letting employees do this': employment lawyer outlines policies around employee job searches

 Managing employees’ use of company resources for job searching

-It is not uncommon for employees to begin job searching while still employed; if they are using company resources for this purpose, it can amount to time theft, according to Pantis.
+It is not uncommon for employees to begin job searching while still employed; if they are using company resources and time for this purpose, it can amount to time theft, according to Pantis.
 In such cases, Pantis suggests a disciplinary letter as a first step, particularly if policies are not clearly defined, since a lack of policy clarity makes it difficult to assert just cause.

 For employees who may not understand what is expected of them, the Arora decision suggests that a progressive discipline approach can be beneficial.
 By referencing a clear policy, employers can lay out the exact behavior that is unacceptable.